 Much like the height of your chair, the placement of your mouse and keyboard can make or break your workspace comfort.
-To score proper keyboard posture, it's vital that your wrists remain straight throughout the day and your hands at (or below) elbow level.
-Here's how the department of Ergonomics at UCLA says to position both at the office:
+To score proper keyboard posture while you’re sitting at a desk or table, it’s vital that your wrists remain straight throughout the day and your hands live at (or below) elbow level.
+Here’s how the department of Ergonomics at UCLA says to position both at the office:

 - Pull up close to your keyboard and position it directly in front of your body.

 - Determine what section of the board you use most frequently, and readjust the keyboard so that section is centered with your body.

 - Adjust the keyboard height so that your shoulders are relaxed, your elbows are in a slightly open position (about a 90-degree to 100-degree angle), and your wrists and hands are straight.